 14 January 2019

-behind the scenes at oceanco
+Inside the shipyard: a day at oceanco

 On the ground at the Oceanco shipyard in Holland with industrial designer Wim Verhoeff and naval architect Ties van Bruinessen